I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_nominal_performance_descriptor.md

 ## Members

-`EndLba`

-The EndLba field (End LBA) contains the last logical block address of the extent described by this descriptor.

-`EndPerformance`

-The EndPerformance field (End Performance) contains the nominal logical unit performance at the End LBA in kilobytes per second.

 `StartLba`

 The StartLba field (Start LBA) contains the first logical block address of the extent described by this descriptor.